Active Hands Company

 Frustrated by the limitations caused by weak grip or poor hand function?

-Active Hands make gripping aids that gently, yet firmly hold your hand into a gripping shape enabling you to hold tightly onto objects from hammers to garden tools; gym equipment to wii controllers; ski-outriggers to boat tillers; adaptive bike handles to musical instruments; and many more.
+Active Hands make gripping aids that gently, yet firmly hold your hand into a gripping shape enabling you to hold tightly onto objects from hammers to garden tools; gym equipment to drumsticks; ski-outriggers to boat tillers; adaptive bike handles to musical instruments; and many more.
 Our gripping aids are designed so that the user can put them on independently.
 Our Small Item gripping aid is great for holding smaller items such as make-up brushes, personal care items, cutlery, pens and paintbrushes.

-Active Hands can give you more freedom – take a look at our products section to give you more ideas on how you can increase your independence using our gripping products.
+Active Hands can give you more freedom – take a look at our How to section to give you more ideas on how you can increase your independence using our gripping products.